 This library is designed for data-dense business-type apps with a focus on data entry and data navigation.

-Such apps need higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual consumer-centric web-apps, and as such, tend to favor tabbed and split-pane layouts over newspaper-type layouts, optimize for keyboard navigation, and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse (“keyboard & mouse”-first apps).
+These types of apps have higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual consumer-centric web-apps, and as such, tend to favor tabbed and split-pane layouts over newspaper-type layouts, optimize for keyboard navigation, and are generally designed for an office setting with a big screen, a chair, a keyboard and a mouse (“keyboard & mouse”-first apps).

-So what this means is: none of that responsive stuff, keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.
+So what this means is: none of that responsive stuff (except for forms for which you can define different grid layouts based on screen width), keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.

-This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
-Something might be done for Safari (if it doesn’t catch up all by itself, or you know, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
+This will probably only work on desktop Firefox and Chrome/Edge for the foreseeable future.
+Something might be done for Safari (if it doesn’t catch up all by itself, or better yet, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
 Anything else is out.

 To install the library you need docker, kubernetes, webpack, redis, memcached (because RAM is cheap) four medium AWS instances and an Apple developer account.
-Look, it’s just a few .js files and one .css file.
-Load them as they are or bundle, minify and gzip them, do what you have to do.
-Just make it look professional.
+Look, Jesus Christ it’s just a bunch of .js files and one big .css file.
+Load them as they are, dependencies first, using simple html tags.

 The dependencies are

-divs.js is a tiny jQuery-like library for DOM manipulation and creating web components.
+divs.js is a tiny jQuery-like library for DOM manipulation.

 Even though they’re web components, the widgets don’t use shadow DOMs so both their sub-elements and their styling are up for grabs.
 All widgets get the